A Guide to Spice: The Drug That's Putting British Students in the Hospital

 "It's not marijuana but it's similar to, it's similar to incense.
 And she seems to be having convulsions of some sort." –Demi Moore's friend in a recorded 911 call as the actress was having a fit in the next room after smoking synthetic cannabis in 2011.

 On Wednesday, five students from Lancaster University were rushed to hospital in a critical condition after taking Spice, a brand of synthetic cannabis.
 At the time of writing, three had been discharged while two remained there, conscious and stable.

 It's not the first time people have been poleaxed by this drug.
-In the US, scores of deaths and thousands of hospitalisations have been linked to it.
-The pattern has been repeated in the UK, in New Zealand, the world over.
+In the US, hundreds of hospitalizations and even some deaths have been linked to it.
+The pattern has been repeated in the UK, in New Zealand, and the world over.
 Which begs two questions:

 What Is This Shit and Why Are People Smoking It?